brianhill/deep-springs-observatory/index.md

 <img src="./photos/LosmandyG11G.jpg" alt="Losmandy G11G" width="50%"/>

-The Saint Mary's College donation included a Meade 40mm 2&rdquo; eyepiece.
-It takes in about 3/4&deg; of the sky at 63.5x power.
+The Saint Mary's College donation included a Meade 40mm 2&rdquo; eyepiece which takes in about 3/4&deg; of the sky at 63.5x power.

 ## Program